🙊

 good /gɵd/

-pure, cure, injure, jury, adventure, sure
+• pure, cure, injure, sure, adventure, posture, manicure

 standard